GuentherE/Inc-TikZ-in-Quarto/README.md

         % end increment number 1
        ```
 - Use only a single slide with `{.r-stack}` and the `{.fragment}` features
-- Create the incremental images on the fly by commenting out the hidded parts in the TikZ code with the help of a small bash script in a code chunk
+- Create the incremental images on the fly by commenting out the hidden parts in the TikZ code with the help of a small bash script in a code chunk
   ```{bash}
   quarto_tikz_increments.sh -d "./" -f "./tikz-test.tikz" -i 1
   ```